Disclosure: This article is written for entertainment purposes only and should not be construed as financial or any other type of professional advice.

 Here are a few quick facts you should know:

 When people talk about index funds, they are often referring to a mutual fund or exchange-traded fund (ETF) that tracks the S&P 500.
 But there are many indexes, which represent stocks in many different categories.
 You can see some big lists at Bloomberg’s World Stock Indexes and Russell Investment’s Russell Indexes.

-For example, you'll find the Dow Jones Industrial Average that contains 30 major companies and the Russell 2000 that represents comparatively smaller companies.
-There's also the FTSE 100 Index that contains the 100 largest capitalized companies traded on the London Exchange and the Nikkei 225, which covers 225 of the biggest businesses in Japan.
+For example, you’ll find the Dow Jones Industrial Average which contains 30 major companies, and the Russell 2000 which represents comparatively smaller companies.
+There’s also the FTSE 100 Index which contains the 100 largest capitalized companies traded on the London Exchange and the Nikkei 225, which covers 225 of the biggest businesses in Japan.

 There are also bond indexes, such as the Barclay Global Aggregate.

 Index funds contain stocks or bonds in their respective market indexes and should track these indexes.

 Generally, index funds contain stocks or bonds in their respective market indexes.
 Index funds are said to “track” the index.
 That is, the fund performance tends to move in the same direction as the index in terms of growth (or decline).

 A common way for funds to track an index is to replicate the index precisely.
 Generally, funds contain a proportional percentage of stock holdings as similar to the actual index as possible.
 However, funds may employ other methods of tracking; for example, they may contain the same stocks but in different proportions.
 Or fund managers may decide to hold a limited number of stocks that they believe will mimic index performance.